bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Also, why am I explaining this lightning stuff to you people?
 But in the case, Well, in the best case, of course, the payment goes through and it gets folded back into the main balance of the channel.
 But in a failure case where some party disappears or the contract times out, either the receiving party needs to get the funds or the sending party needs to get the funds.
-And those two cases, one makes use of the hash log, one makes use of the time log.
+And those two cases, one makes use of the hash lock, one makes use of the time lock.
 In which case would we be able to make use of the key path spend?

 Elle Mouton: 00:07:00